-To facilitate description and discussion of the crustal stratigraphy at Site 1256 and assist in the interpretation of cores recovered during Expedition 309, we present a preliminary subdivision of the upper crust sampled so far in Hole 1256D (Table T4; Fig. F16).
+To facilitate description and discussion of the crustal stratigraphy at Site 1256 and assist in the interpretation of cores recovered during Expeditions 309 and 312, we present a preliminary subdivision of the upper crust sampled so far in Hole 1256D (Table T2; Fig. F14).
 Detailed descriptions are presented in the following sections.
 These subdivisions were suggested principally from igneous stratigraphy and were made before the wireline logging was undertaken.
 As such, they should be considered with the proviso that the boundaries suggested are preliminary and that they may change as further information becomes available.

-The upper crust at Site 1256 can be portioned into five basement subdivisions, which, in descending order down the hole, are the lava pond, inflated flows, sheet and massive flows, transition zone, and sheeted intrusives (Table T4).
-The uppermost two zones were cored during Leg 206, as was the upper ~220 m of the sheet and massive flows.
+The upper crust at Site 1256 can be portioned into six basement subdivisions, which, in descending order down the hole, are the lava pond, inflated flows, sheet and massive flows, transition zone, sheeted dikes, and plutonic section (Table T2).